KopiasCsaba/ccp_audio_system_manual/for_technicians/setup.md

 # Check if everything is working

 * Turn on the keyboard, and press one of the keys:
-  * You should hear it in the room
+  * You should hear it from the speakers in the room
-  * You should see signal indcation on the stage mixers
+  * You should see signal indication on the stage mixers

 * Speak into each microphone, and you should see activity on the stage mixers, and hear yourself from the room.